shapiromatron/bmds-server/docs/quickstart.rst

 Quickstart
 ==========

-While the BMDS server does have a simple html form for submitting jobs and waiting for results, it's designed for automation using to be consumed by other pieces of software.
+While BMDS server does have a simple html form for submitting jobs and waiting for results, it's designed as a microservice to be used by other applications.

-Below we present a single example in Python.
+Below, we present a simple example in Python.
 In addition to the standard library, this uses the excellent
 `requests <http://docs.python-requests.org/en/master/>`__ library for handling HTTP requests.